cubist-labs/CubeSigner-TypeScript-SDK/examples/solana/README.md

 ## Raw Ed25519 signing

-Though we strongly suggest using the well-typed Solana end point (which expects a base64-encoded serialized message), this example also shows how to to use raw Ed25519 signing to sign messages.
+Though we strongly suggest using the well-typed Solana end point (which expects a base64-encoded serialized message), this example also shows how to use raw Ed25519 signing to sign messages.
 To exercise this path, you need to make sure the source key has `AllowRawBlobSigning` enabled: